-The Gini coefficient is lower in EUROMOD relative to the external source as is the income quintile ratio (s80/s20).
+The Gini coefficient is lower in EUROMOD relative to the external source as is the income quintile ratio (s80/s20) but figures compare relatively well.
 This is down to the fact that simulated disposable income is higher for the bottom decile and lower for the top decile relative to the external statistics (as can be seen in the decile shares of national equivalised income shown below).
-Mean and median income figures compare relatively well.
+This is due to an under-representation of higher earners in the SILC data.
+Mean and median income figures compare well.